 Three such strangers were in a park that day, and they leveraged their relationship with local law enforcement to add guns to the mix.
 The trees had no influence in this assertion of power, because the power of green things is diffuse.
 So, the conflict escalated.

 Our cultural ideas of compassion have a provenance; a history of ownership by people willing to reach across emotional barriers.
 We see the benefits of understanding as self evident.
 But what of those like the park perps who view interconnection among all humans as a type of weakness?
 Those whose model of right and wrong is forged in violence?

 It's unclear whether we can dissuade those who choose belligerence.
 But we can do our best not to be diverted from the shared truths that sustain human beings in healthy communities.
 There are safe places, especially in our hearts.

 The world is holy.
 We are holy.
 All life is holy.
 Daily prayers are delivered on the lips of breaking waves, the whisperings of grasses, the shimmering of leaves.

 Related: My camera work

-Could the D.O.C. people have been from another state?
+Could the prison people have been from another state?

 - Penal systems in other states probably have a standard of ethics for employees.
 No, I'm not trying to be sarcastic.
-With Oklahoma's extreme fondness for locking up people of color, poor people and women, it's not a surprise that some of their employees enjoy randomly selecting other human beings to be their personal crime victims.
-And then, use their quasi-relationship with local police to avoid explaining themselves in open court, as would any other citizen under similar circumstances.
-It seems reasonable that D.O.C. people from other states would be less likely to go that crazy, or to assume such a degree of familiarity with police across the border.
+With Oklahoma's fondness for locking up people of color, poor people and women, it's not a surprise that some of their employees enjoy randomly selecting other human beings to be their personal victims.
+And then, using their quasi-relationship with local police to avoid explaining themselves in open court, as would other citizens under similar circumstances.
+It seems reasonable that prison people from other states would be less likely to go that crazy, or to assume such a degree of familiarity with police across the border.

 - Physical access.
 I'm guessing that most people who visit a small park either live or work nearby.